mshossain/RNN_Text_Gen/README.md

 ### RNN_SLM.ipynb:

-This file contains the recurrent neural network.
+This file contains the recurrent neural network and the functions to generate text.

 **Remarks:**
 Make sure to install Pytorch on your computer.
 Having an Nvidia GPU will help.
 I am assuming that all the packages are in place.